Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR)

 \subsection{Diffuse Optical Tomography}

 Diffuse optical tomography (DOT) is a non-invasive, low-cost alternative for breast and brain imaging compared with X-ray and MRI \cite{boas2001imaging}.
-In DOT, the tissue is illuminated with near infra-red light and the data, comprised of point measurements of diffused and partially absorbed photon fields, is collected external to the body.
+In DOT, the tissue is illuminated with near-infrared light and the data, comprised of point measurements of diffused and partially absorbed photon fields, is collected external to the body.
 These measurements are used along with a mathematical model, typically a diffusion-absorption equation (posed in the frequency domain), to recover the optical absorption and (sometimes) scattering properties of the medium.
 Here we use such a model of the form

-where $D(\rmb)$ represents (here) the known scalar diffusion at a point $\rmb$, $\mu(\rmb;{\bf p})$, the quantity for which we will be inverting, represents the absorption as a function of space and the parameter vector $\bf p$, $\omega$ represents the modulation frequency of the light source, and $\nu$ represents the speed of light in the tissue.
+where $D(\rmb)$ represents the (here) known scalar diffusion at a point $\rmb$, $\mu(\rmb;{\bf p})$, the quantity for which we invert, represents the absorption as a function of space and the parameter vector $\bf p$, $\omega$ represents the modulation frequency of the light source, and $\nu$ represents the speed of light in the tissue.
 The sources are placed one grid point inside the medium \cite{arridge}, and the detectors are placed on the opposite boundary.
-On the boundaries where the sources and detectors are located we have Robin boundary conditions; on the other boundaries we assume homogeneous Dirichlet boundary conditions, $\eta(\rmb) = 0$.
+On the boundaries where the sources and detectors are located, we have Robin boundary conditions; on the other boundaries, we use homogeneous Dirichlet boundary conditions, $\eta(\rmb) = 0$.